mdjahidhasan009/JavaScript-Note/class_object_variable/object.md

 ```

 # User defined Objects
-User defined objects are objects defined in your JavaScript code.
-These objects are created by the developer to store and
+User-defined objects are objects defined in your JavaScript code.
+These objects are created by the developer to store
-manipulate data as required by the application.
+and manipulate data as required by the application.
 ```js
 // Creating a user object for profile information let userProfile = {